-The consultants will conduct in-depth key informant interviews (online or virtual) to gather primary data from key stakeholders.
-For this, evaluators should develop checklist and evaluation questions.
+The consultant will conduct in-depth key informant interviews (online or virtual) to gather primary data from key stakeholders.
+For this, evaluator should develop checklist and evaluation questions.
 This includes interviewing representatives from donors and partners.
-The evaluators also conduct group interview, Focus Group discussion, with portfolio stakeholders and beneficiaries.
+The evaluator also conducts group interview, Focus Group discussion, with portfolio stakeholders and beneficiaries.
 Interview should also include relevant UN agencies and other implementing partners.
-While organizing interviews and consultations with beneficiaries, the evaluators should ensure the participation of women, persons with disabilities and other vulnerable groups.
+While organizing interviews and consultations with beneficiaries, the evaluator should ensure the participation of women, persons with disabilities and other vulnerable groups.